Posts Tagged ‘book fairs’

 The month of February is shorter this year but it brought plenty of visual stimulation: from the Codex International Artist Book Fair right up to the California Antiquarian Book Fair, with several of the same exhibitors and librarians attending both events.

-On the Fair’s opening day private collectors are among the first to arrive looking for one (or several) of the many treasures brought from all over the word, some more affordable than others.
+On the Fair’s opening day private collectors are among the first to arrive looking for one (or several) of the many treasures brought from all over the world, some more affordable than others.
 This Fair alternates between Los Angeles and San Francisco and one year the rumor was that a Hollywood actor in dark glasses was among those “early birds.”

 As librarians, our mission is to document culture in its multiple manifestations.
 And there we were: Theresa Salazar (Bancroft Library), several other colleagues from as far as England and yours truly, sharing the exhibit hall with SALALM vendors (Alfonso Vijil and Beverly Karno) along with other rare book enthusiasts.